illia-danko/lf.vim/README.md

 let g:NERDTreeHijackNetrw = 0 // add this line if you use NERDTree
 let g:lf_replace_netrw = 1 // open LF when vim open a directory
 ```

+In order for this to work you need to install the bclose.vim plugin (see above).

 ### Setting an other path for the temporary file
 lf.vim uses a temporary file to store the path that was chosen, `/tmp/chosenfile` by default.